memgraph/docs/docs/under-the-hood/replication.md

 read queries.

-The changes or state of the MAIN instance is replicated to the REPLICA instances in a SYNC, SYNC WITH TIMEOUT or ASYNC mode.
+The changes or state of the MAIN instance is replicated to the REPLICA instances in a SYNC, SYNC WITH TIMEOUT, or ASYNC mode.

 By using the timestamp, the MAIN instance knows the current state of the REPLICA.
 If the REPLICA is not synchronized with the MAIN instance, the MAIN